Month 2, Day 11, Thursday 10:30 a.m.

 “Er, I’ll remind him,” Sebastien said.

-She ended up wrapping both books in a square silk scarf cloth borrowed from Damien for fear that they would accidentally be scratched, or have ink spilled on them, or something equally horrifying while stored in her school satchel.
+During their next class together, Sebastien borrowed a square silk scarf from Damien and carefully wrapped both texts, fearful that they would accidentally be scratched or have ink spilled on them, or something equally horrifying, while stored in her school satchel.

-That evening, after running through a couple hours of Professor Lacer’s spell exercises, she pulled them out for a bit of reading while she procrastinated going to sleep.
+That evening, after running through a couple hours of Professor Lacer’s spell exercises and taking a half hour to carefully transfer the gold coins sewn into the lining of her old boots to her new pair, she pulled the books out for a bit of reading while she procrastinated going to sleep.

-She pulled out Myrddin: An Investigative Chronicle of the Legend first.
+She examined Myrddin: An Investigative Chronicle of the Legend first.
 The book was heavy in names, dates, and constant mentions of cross-references and corroborating information, but still managed to be engaging.

 Myrddin’s fame truly began to explode when he agreed to a duel with a wealthy noble scion from a country to the south that no longer existed.
 Different accounts gave different reasons for the duel: Myrddin wanted the noble to free an abused griffin, or gift Myrddin his manor, or vouch for Myrddin to enter a secret society of elites.